Legal & Disclaimer Page

 Gross of fee performance is calculated net of all transaction costs but before investment management fees, and includes accrued interest.
 Net of fee performance reflects the deduction of actual investment management fees and all transaction costs but does not reflect the deduction of custodial fees.
 Pugh Capital does not assess performance based fees.
 Fees are disclosed as part of the firm’s Form ADV Part 2A, which is available upon request.

 Pugh Capital claims compliance with the Global Investment Performance Standards (GIPS®).
 Pugh Capital has been independently verified for the periods from January 1, 2006 to December 31, 2015 by Absolute Performance Verification LLC.
 To receive GIPS-compliant disclosures of composites, the verification and performance examination reports and additional information regarding policies for calculating and reporting returns, please contact Deanna Hobson at (206) 322-4985, or write Pugh Capital Management, 520 Pike Street, Suite 2900, Seattle, WA 98101, or firstname.lastname@example.org.
+This disclosure pertains to composite returns.

 It is not possible to invest directly in an index, and an index does not incur charges or expenses.
 Holdings in the strategy may differ from the index.